KingAress/Monster_Hunter/README.md

 You can access the docs here -> https://docs.google.com/document/d/1TzCFe8UJP0mz79BiPob1KEm9D5hsM-e48UUai_JMC6Y/edit?usp=sharing

-Please note that the description blow is old and doesn't reflect many features such as NPCs.
+Please note that the description below is old and doesn't reflect many features such as NPCs.
 You can find detailed explanation in the docs above.

 ____